moonman81/arduino-traffic-lights/QUEST_START.md

 **Status:** You want to understand state machines, formal verification, and professional code.
 **Estimated Time:** Several sessions of deep study

+⚠️ **WARNING:** Theory-first approach works best for students with prior programming experience.
+Complete beginners may find it challenging without hands-on Arduino basics first.
+Consider starting with Level 1 or 2 to build foundational skills, then return to advanced theory.

 👉 **[Enter The Advanced Temple](QUEST_ADVANCED.md)**

 ---